VittGam/JSTMSimulator/README.md

 # JSTMSimulator

 A Turing Machine simulator written in JavaScript.
+It has been written from scratch and it's based on the design and functionality of the Java simulator developed by Antonio Cisternino (http://mdt.di.unipi.it/TMSimulatore/TMApplet.html)

 ## License